 I made this Tech Pack when I first thought of this design:

 I've adapted it a couple of times to make new samples, but the important things don't change:

 - the correct fabric information is always there: the fabric name, weight, composition ("cotton" is NOT a fabric!);

 - an accurate flat sketch of how the t-shirt should look like when finished, with the right proportions and notes next to relevant design details, such as the slits and the wider hem on the sleeves;

 - an indication of the print I want to make + my note saying the artwork has been changed;

 - my logo, name and contact details

-Now these super specific measurement guidelines were meant for the cheeky manufacturer that took me for a ride.
+These super specific measurement guidelines were meant for a cheeky manufacturer that ghosted me.

-After he ghosted me, I developed this design the same way as my other pieces:
+After that, I developed this design the same way as my other pieces: